linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 8 Appendices/Appendix A Compounding Frequencies for Interest Rates.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Appendix A Compounding Frequencies for Interest Rates"
+parent_directory: Risk Management and Financial Institutions/Part 8 Appendices
+formatted: 2025-12-21 02:50:00 AM
+formatter_agent: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - interest rate compounding
+  - continuous compounding
+  - equivalent rates
+secondary_tags:
+  - annual compounding
+  - semiannual compounding
+  - quarterly compounding
+  - monthly compounding
+  - weekly compounding
+  - daily compounding
+  - exponential growth
+  - discount factors
 cssclasses: academia
-title: Appendix A
-linter-yaml-title-alias: Appendix A
 ---

 # Appendix A

-# Compounding Frequencies for Interest Rates statement by a bank that the interest rate on one-year deposits is  $10\%$  per annum sounds straightforward and unambiguous.
+## Compounding Frequencies for Interest Rates statement by a bank that the interest rate on one-year deposits is  $10\%$  per annum sounds straightforward and unambiguous.
 In fact, its precise meaning depends on the way the interest rate is measured.

 If the interest rate is measured with annual compounding, the bank's statement that the interest rate is  $10\%$  means that  $\$ 100$  grows to